tzuyichiu/mini-c/README.md

 > ./run -i "../mini-c --interp-ertl" # To test ERTL
 > ./run -3 ../mini-c                 # To test the X86-64 compilation
 ```

+## More details

+More details can be found in `SUMMARY.md` about our work.